Thursday, April 25, 2019

 The LEED Gold Certified design integrates straightforward, cost-effective strategies that foster practical and poetic connections between students and the natural world that sustains them, demonstrating advanced resource-efficiency and low-carbon living on a daily basis.
 The project was designed to exceed the AIA 2030 Commitment goal at the time, using 65% less energy than a typical school in the region.

 Redwood City, CA

-The world’s first school located on a tech campus — will soon provide interdisciplinary learning spaces built-to-fit the school’s personalized and problem-based approach.
+Opened in 2018, Design Tech High School is the first public high school on a tech campus.
 The curvilinear, two-story building is designed to connect both to its elongated, bay-side site and the Oracle campus.

 Fitted with mobile furniture, display spaces, and writable surfaces, the industrial interiors will provide a customizable canvas for students.
 Spaces are designed to be flexible and high-use in order to meet the significant programmatic needs.
 This starts with the central, two-story lobby that doubles as a multi-purpose gathering space.
 Break-out nooks and collaboration spaces flank the classrooms and labs to encourage students to take a hands-on approach.